 Oh wow... did you actually READ all of this??
 Was it useful??
-I like to shout-out worthy businesses but there are no affiliate links on my site, so if you found that anything here was at all useful, helpful or just plain humorous, feel free to buy me a coffee or a bag o' sparkles and/or to support the worthy businesses mentioned here.
-My virtual "tip jar" is here, and it means a LOT.
+I like to shout-out worthy businesses and other artisans but there are no affiliate links on my site, so if you found that anything here was at all useful, helpful or just plain humorous, a shout-out on social media costs you nothing, and means a LOT.
 You are free and welcome to tag me or give me a follow.
 Here I am on social media: